 How do I find companies that match my field of study?

-In the company directory, you can filter all companies by their interest in your field of study or degree programme.
+From March 2027, you’ll be able to use the company directory to filter all companies by their interest in your field of study or degree programme.
 On the fair site, coloured stickers also provide an overview.
 Depending on the subject area in which they are seeking new talent, companies mark their stands with different colours.
 In addition, company representatives have the option of identifying themselves as contact persons for a specific subject area using fabric stickers.

 Which color stands for which field of study?